Skip to content

 Mistake 5: Comparing Shell Cost to Finished Cost

-A small shell price is not the same as a move-in-ready home price.
+A shell price is not the same as a finished home price.
 Always compare complete costs.

 Mistake 6: Choosing a Plan Before Understanding the Land